johnalison/obsidian-notes/1-projects/Mixed2.0/decluster3b.md

 - Cluster 3b: Can reweight clustered 3b → clustered 4b
 	  - (probably OK in full phase space with m~0)
-* Uncluster with the 4b splitting functions
+* Then will uncluster with the 4b splitting functions

 ## Links: